 suggap

 Stand by Me is a 1986 American coming-of-age drama film directed by Rob Reiner.
-Based on Stephen King's 1982 novella The Body, with the title deriving from the song of the same name by Ben E. King, the film is set in the fictional town of Castle Rock, Oregon in 1959 and stars Wil Wheaton, River Phoenix, Corey Feldman, and Jerry O'Connell (in his film debut) as four boys who go on a hike to find the dead body of a missing boy.
+Based on Stephen King's 1982 novella The Body, the film is set in the fictional town of Castle Rock, Oregon in 1959.
+Stand by Me stars Wil Wheaton, River Phoenix, Corey Feldman, and Jerry O'Connell as four boys who set out on a journey to find the dead body of a missing boy.
+The film's title is derived from the 1961 song of the same name by Ben E. King, which plays during the film's closing credits.

 Plot

-In 1985, writer Gordon "Gordie" Lachance reads a newspaper article about a fatal stabbing.
-He recalls an incident from when he was 12 years old when he, his best friend Chris Chambers, and two other friends, Teddy Duchamp and Vern Tessio, went searching for the body of a missing boy named Ray Brower near the town of Castle Rock, Oregon, during Labor Day weekend in 1959.
+In 1985, writer Gordie Lachance reads a newspaper article about a fatal stabbing involving his childhood best friend, Chris Chambers.
+He recalls an incident from when he was 12 years old when he, Chris, and two other friends, Teddy Duchamp and Vern Tessio, went searching for the body of a missing boy named Ray Brower near the town of Castle Rock, Oregon, during Labor Day weekend in 1959.
 As a child, Gordie's parents largely ignored him as they grieved the death of their elder son, Denny.
+Unlike their parents, Denny had paid attention to Gordie.

 Awards